-Hi, Jay32769 tuning your carburetor is fairly simple once you understand the basic principals.
+Hi, Fran if you have changed your fuel delivery system, air filter size or flow rate, mufflers or exhaust system or a significant change in altitude your carburetors need re-tuning and if your fuel system (gas tank, filters, fuel valve and carburetor) is contaminated with ethanol sludge, varnish, rust, dirt, water etc. or your bike has been sitting for months or years without running these components must be "PROPERLY" cleaned and reassembled "CORRECTLY" before any adjustments can be made.
+Tuning your carburetor is fairly simple once you understand the basic principals.
 You engine is a simple airbox sucking air in and blowing it out, it is finely tuned at the factory for maximum performance once you upset that delicate balance by changing air filters, camshafts or exhaust systems your performance may go down the and the engine may run poorly, you need to compensate the air-fuel mixture in the carburetor in order for the engine to run smoothly and at peak performance.
-If you are running multi carburetors you need to sync them first and make sure your air cleaner element is clean and dry.
+If you are running multi carburetors you need to sync them first and make sure your air cleaner element is clean and dry for paper elements or lightly oiled for foam and meshed elements and properly installed.
 Here is how and where you compensate trouble: "TIP" if your engine "BOGS" your not getting enough fuel.